Plunging necklines and camera-ready pouts on Oscar red carpet

 "Modern Family" star Sofia Vergara brought va-va-voom to the red carpet in a plunging Marchesa dress in midnight blue, while "Star Wars'" Daisy Ridley sparkled in silver sequins in a V-neck Chanel.

-In a similarly skin-baring dress, best actress nominee for "Brooklyn" Saoirse Ronan channeled her inner mermaid with a sparkling emerald Calvin Klein dress with an open back and dramatic V-neck.
+In a similarly skin-baring dress, best actress nominee for "Brooklyn" Saoirse Ronan channelled her inner mermaid with a sparkling emerald Calvin Klein dress with an open back and dramatic V-neck.

 Why the green?
 "I'm very proud to be Irish," said the nominee, who also wore green when first nominated for an Oscar for "Atonement" in 2008.